I’m a big fan of staying in my lane.

 What’s worse is, the ones who claim they’re “corrective exercise specialists” think they can fix an asymmetrical hip in an athlete with the bat of an eyelash.
 Or they’re above other coaches and are the panacea to all client imbalances and weaknesses.

-Improving mobility, addressing asymmetries, and fixing imbalances should be a guaranteed part of your training anyway.
+Here’s my take on all of this: improving mobility, addressing asymmetries, and fixing imbalances should be a guaranteed part of your training anyway.

 And oftentimes, at the end of the dynamic warm-up, there should be a ton “movement prep” (depending on what is being trained that day) with movements like Inchworms, Hip Rocks, Thoracic Rotations, and Lunge and Twists – all movements that can be categorized under the corrective exercise umbrella.